Income protection & PPI

 If you're ill for more than a week, your employer can ask you to provide medical evidence from your doctor.
 If, for example, a doctor's 'fit note', which replaced the 'sick note' in April 2010, says you're not fit for work, this will usually be accepted as evidence that you are sick.

-If your employer refuses to pay you SSP, ask them to explain why.
+If your employer refuses to pay you SSP, ask it to explain why.
 If you can't reach agreement, you can call HMRC's employee enquiry line on 0300 200 3500 for further advice.